Mainakdeb/street-vision/README.md

 ![](/images_and_gifs/frame_vs_count_1.png)
 ![](/images_and_gifs/total_unique_counts_barplot_1.png)
 ### Storing data:
 We're recording the acquired insights in form of a CSV file for easy exporting and storage.
+People who are not familiar with coding can use Microsoft Excel or Libre Office to handle the output CSV files.
 Here's how our output file looks:

 ![](/images_and_gifs/csv_screenshot_1.png)